COVID-19 Planning: Yes, you can attend Minnesota State College Southeast this fall! Fall 2020 FAQ

 No, at this time, the Kids’ Spaces on both campuses are closed to help prevent the spread of COVID-19.

-No. See details above under "Prospective Students."
+No, but a remote option is available.
+See details above under "Prospective Students."